ballerina-platform/module-ballerinax-googleapis.gmail/Readme.md

       ``<PROJECT_ROOT_DIRECTORY>$ ballerina init``

-5. Import the gmail package to your Ballerina project as follows.
+5. Import the gmail package to your Ballerina program as follows.

 ```ballerina
 import ballerina/io;